SolraBizna/ars-emu/FICTION.md

 ## CPU<a name="cpu">

-The main processor of the ARS is a [W65C02](https://en.wikipedia.org/wiki/WDC_65C02) running at 12.285MHz.
+The main processor of the ARS is a [W65C02](https://en.wikipedia.org/wiki/WDC_65C02) running at about 12.273MHz.
 This was excessive for the time, and few games made much actual use of this processing power.

 ## Memory<a name="memory">